In-company coaching sessions is based on trilateral agreements between the coach, the company and the employee.

 - Skills Development and Training; general aptitude and specialty

 - Personal Development: gaining self-esteem, self awareness, assertiveness, etc

 - Human Resources Management, etc.

-On this basis, it will be possible to propose a tailored coaching cycle by agreeing on the modalities of the sessions: rhythm, frequency and duration of the sessions, time and location, setup of a formal coaching schedule, and of course your professional coaching fees.
+On this basis, it will be possible to tailor a coaching cycle or sessions, by determining the modalities of the sessions: rhythm, frequency, duration of the sessions, time and location, setup of a formal coaching schedule, and of course your professional coaching fees.

-It is common practice that the first session is free and that it does not constitute the beginning of a full coaching program.
-The first session is here to establish the first contact and assess the feasibility of the client's goals, motivations and challenges and within the anticipated time-frame.
+It is common practice that the first session is free to establish the first contact and assess the feasibility of the client's goals, motivations and challenges and within the anticipated time-frame.